 Book early to get the best accommodation.

-We suggest Airbnb or Booking.com.
+We suggest AGODA, Booking or Airbnb.
 Prices are highest in July and August.
 Early Spring is a good time to visit Dubrovnik both for pleasant weather and cheaper accommodation prices.

 Bus tickets are affordable and can be purchased on-board; or (more cheaply) from Newsagents and stands; valid for 59 minutes.

 Just outside the Ploce Gate is a very affordable bakery.
 Salad roll, Croatian meat pastry and Coke Zero for $10 AUD and there is a great viewpoint nearby to eat at.

 30 Kuna/Adult.
 Cable Car return from old town to Mt.
 Srd 108 kuna or free to walk.

 Walk the City Walls.